-- To provide two years of transferable college credit courses for students desiring to transfer to four-year colleges. - To provide two years of technical education appropriate to the needs of the individual and the community.
+- To provide two years of transferable college credit for students desiring to transfer to four-year colleges. - To provide two years of technical education appropriate to the needs of the individual and the community.

-- To provide vocational education for persons desiring to prepare for a trade or upgrade themselves in their present jobs. - 4.
-To provide an adult program based on community needs - a.
-Basic education courses for grades 1-8. - b.
-High school equivalency certificate. - c.
-Cultural and community service programs. - To provide a program of guidance and instruction which will help all students become effective members of a democratic society.
+To provide vocational education for persons desiring to prepare for a trade or upgrade themselves in their present jobs.

+To provide an adult program based on community needs such as basic education courses for grades 1-8, high school equivalency certificate, and cultural and community service programs.

+To provide a program of guidance and instruction which will help all students become effective members of a democratic society.